 8. Tennis TV Subscription

 For tennis players who love to also watch the game, a subscription to Tennis TV might be the way to go.
 It can sometimes be very difficult to catch all the matches throughout the year, but Tennis TV delivers in so many ways.

 For starters, people have the opportunity to watch not only on a standard television, but they can watch on a mobile device as well.
 Having the ability to log in everywhere certainly helps, as some people won’t have that many opportunities to watch on a standard television.

 A yearly subscription really doesn’t cost that much money, and it is a gift that can be renewed year after year if a person really enjoys it.
 All of a sudden, there is one person who has their gift set for years to come.

 There are alternatives if Tennis TV doesn’t work for a person either.
-Some people might want an option like ESPN Plus, which allows people watch tennis as well as some other sports.
-They won’t show as many tennis specific events, but it’s another subscription service worth looking into.
+Some people might want an option like ESPN Plus, which allows people to watch tennis as well as some other sports.
+They won’t show as many tennis-specific events, but it’s another subscription service worth looking into.

 9. Tennis Tournament Tickets

 There’s nothing quite like watching pros play up close.
 No matter how many matches a person watches on television, it’s an entirely different sport up close.

 The beauty of going to a tennis tournament in the first few rounds is that there are so many different matches a person can watch throughout the day.
 A person can use their one ticket to go to any of the courts to watch multiple matches.
 It’s usually the best value for those who have never been to a huge tournament in the past.